nathans/spigot/README.rst

 You can install spigot via pip:

-    $ pip install spigot
+    $ sudo pip install spigot

-Or you can clone the repo and install manually:
+Or you can clone the git repo and install manually:

-    $ python setup.py install
+    $ sudo python setup.py install

+If you are using a virtualenv, you can omit the sudo.

 Configuration